KPLT INVESTOR ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Katapult Holdings, Inc.

 NEW YORK, Sept.
-1, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Katapult Holdings, Inc. f/k/a FinServ Acquisition Corp. ("Katapult" or the "Company") (Nasdaq: KPLT) from December 18, 2020 through August 10, 2021 (the "Class Period").
+07, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Katapult Holdings, Inc. f/k/a FinServ Acquisition Corp. ("Katapult" or the "Company") ( KPLT) from December 18, 2020 through August 10, 2021 (the "Class Period").
 The lawsuit filed in the United States District Court for the Southern District of New York alleges violations of the Securities Act of 1934.

 If you purchased Katapult securities, and/or would like to discuss your legal rights and options please visit Katapult Holdings Shareholder Class Action Lawsuit or contact Rujul Patel toll free at (877) 779-1414 or [email protected]